Riverside International Raceway: Closure and transformation into a shopping mall

 Duda (along with Homart Development Company) turned the "House that Dan Gurney built" (which had him quoting in an episode in SpeedWeek "I'm glad to see it gone") into a shopping mall which opened in 1992.
 The Moreno Valley Mall at Towngate is on the northern end of the former raceway property and homes now occupy what was the southern end of the racetrack.
 In a 1994 aerial view of RIR, the remains of Riverside's Turn 9, the original backstretch, the 1969 aligned backstretch from the kink to the entrance to Turn 9, part of the pit entrance and front stretch wall were still visible along with the Administration Building.
 However, today nothing is left of RIR except for memorabilia from the racetrack.
 The old Administration Building remained until 2005, when it was torn down to make way for a complex of townhouses.

 Numerous streets in the neighborhood to the east of the Moreno Valley Mall off Frederick Street are named after racers that raced at Riverside, such as Yarborough Drive, Gurney Place, Donohue Court, Surtees Court, Brabham Street, Andretti Street and Penske Street.

 When Riverside closed in 1989, it followed in the footsteps of Ontario Motor Speedway (in nearby Ontario), which closed in 1980, and was followed by Ascot Park in Gardena in 1991.
-In the 1990s, two new circuits opened: Auto Club Speedway in nearby Fontana in 1997, and Toyota Speedway at Irwindale (now the Irwindale Event Center) in 1999 and is in danger of meeting the same fate as Riverside.
-Both tracks, like Riverside, have been used for filming.
+In the 1990s, two new circuits opened: Auto Club Speedway in nearby Fontana in 1997, and Toyota Speedway at Irwindale (now the Irwindale Event Center) in 1999.
+Auto Club closed in February 2023 and Irwindale closed in December 2024.
+Both tracks, like Riverside, were used for filming.

 In 2003, the remainder of the old Riverside International Raceway was torn up.
 The sign that was at State Route 60 and Day Street was removed to make way for both a Lowe's warehouse and a new pair of on/off ramps and Turn 9 of the old track is now home to houses.

 In 2003, plans were announced to build a 3 mi road course with a similar design to the famed Riverside layout in Merced, California.
 The track would have been known as the Riverside Motorsports Park, but the project was abandoned in 2009.

+Coachella Valley

+In 2023, an IndyCar Series test was held in the Coachella Valley area of Riverside County at The Thermal Club, a country club style private circuit in Thermal, California 75 miles southeast of the former circuit.
+At the end of the 2023 season, the $1 Million Challenge was announced to be held in March 2024, marking a return to major circuit racing in Riverside County.
+The race was elevated to full championship status in 2025.